mishailovic/VWapi/README.md

 ```

 # Credits:
 Most of the code ~~stolen~~ taken from https://github.com/adrian-kalinin/TeleWeatherRobot huge thanks to its developer @adrian-kalinin
+Weather icons taken from https://github.com/manifestinteractive/weather-underground-icons